School district: United States

 An independent school district is a legally separate body corporate and political.
-While the controlling law varies, in the United States most school districts operate as independent local governmental units with exclusive authority over K–12 public educational operations and policies.
-The extent of this control is set by state-level law.
-Litigation against school districts is common; law firms that specialize in school law handle such litigation and it is paid for by school board professional liability insurance.
+Most school districts operate as independent local governmental units with exclusive authority over K–12 public educational operations and policies.
+The extent of their control is set by state-level law.
+Litigation against school districts is common and some law firms specialize in education law.
+Districts typically maintain professional liability insurance in order to pay its settlements and legal liabilities.
+As of 2023 in most U.S. states, public school districts may lay taxes to fund their operations.
+In others, such as Maine, some school districts are able to lay taxes and others are not.

-Independent school districts often exercise authority over a school system that is analogous to the authority of local governments like that of a town or a county.
-These include the power to enter contacts, eminent domain, and the power to issue binding rules and regulations affecting school policies and operations.
+Independent school districts often exercise authority over a school system that is separate but similar to a town's or a county's powers.
+These include the power to enter contracts, use eminent domain, and to issue binding rules and regulations affecting school policies and operations.
 The power of school districts to tax and spend is generally more limited.
-An independent school district's annual budget may require approval by the plebiscite (much of New York) or the local government.
-Additionally, independent taxation authority may or may not exist as in Virginia, whose school divisions have no taxing authority and must depend on another local government (county, city, or town) for funding.
-Its governing body, which is typically elected by direct popular vote but may be appointed by other governmental officials, is called a school board, board of trustees, board of education, school committee, or the like.
-This body appoints a superintendent of schools, usually an experienced public school administrator, to function as the district's chief executive for carrying out day-to-day decisions and policy implementations.
+For example, many school districts in New York state require a majority of voters living in the district or the local government to approval their annual budget, but school districts in Virginia have no taxing authority and must depend on another local government (county, city, or town) for funding.
+A district's governing body, usually called a school board, is typically elected by direct popular vote but may be appointed by other governmental officials.
+The governing body might also be known as a "board of trustees", "board of education", "school committee", etc..
+This body usually appoints or hires an experienced public school administrator to function as the district's superintendent of schools – a district's chief executive.
+The superintendent oversees daily operations, decisions and implements the policies of the board.
 The school board may also exercise a quasi-judicial function in serious employee or student discipline matters.